Andy Saunders (rugby league): Background

 Born in Quirindi, New South Wales, Saunders is of Italian descent.
 He played his junior rugby league for the Quirindi Grasshoppers before being signed by the Penrith Panthers.

 Playing career

 Early career

 In 2013 and 2014, Saunders played for the Penrith Panthers' NYC team.
 In October 2013, he played in the Panthers' NYC premiership win over the New Zealand Warriors.
 In 2014, he took over the captaincy of the Panthers' NYC team.
 In September 2014, he was named at prop in the 2014 NYC Team of the Year and played in the Panthers' New South Wales Cup premiership win over the Newcastle Knights.
 In October 2014, he played for the Junior Kangaroos against the Junior Kiwis.

 2017

 In February, Saunders signed with the Canterbury-Bankstown Bulldogs for the 2017 season.
 In May, he played for the New South Wales Residents against the Queensland Residents.
-In July, he made his NRL debut for the Bulldogs during their round 18 match against the Newcastle Knights.
+In July, he made his NRL debut for the Canterbury side during their round 18 match against Newcastle at Belmore Sports Ground.
+Saunders played off the bench in their 20-18 victory.

+2018

+In 2018, Saunders signed for NSW Cup side Wentworthville.

+2019

+In 2019, Saunders signed for Blacktown Workers.